-Street furniture, manhole covers and service boxes or other approved hard surface sited in verge areas must be surrounded with 225mm minimum by 100mm thickness of Grade ST4 concrete mowing strip to facilitate grass cutting operations except for street nameplates which must also extend under the nameplate.
+Street furniture, manhole covers and service boxes or other approved hard surface sited in verge areas must be surrounded with 300mm minimum by 100mm thickness of Grade ST4 concrete, or other approved hard standing, mowing strip to facilitate grass cutting operations except for street nameplates which must also extend under the nameplate.
 A float or brush finish is required and finished level should be 30mm below the ground level.